pll25/iHack-2021/README.md

 Part 1 of the challenge is owned.
 Now let's go to Flag2.
 Which is... basically the same thing for the wireshark part.
 Let's extract and open the ''pcap.pcap'' file that we have.

+Then second part of the challenge is (PCAP Exploration part II):
+> Another file is hidden in this pcap, can you recover it?
+> This challenge begins from the file you found in part I.

 We can now see that the packets are not recognized as TCP from wireshark.
 They are either UDP or IPv4.
 I still see some SSH and retransmissions which are not interesting today as we had also in part 1.